Scleral Contact Lenses

-Dr. Bass specializes in difficult to fit contact lenses for impaired corneal conditions.
+Our doctors specialize in difficult to fit contact lenses for impaired corneal conditions.
 Some corneal conditions are more advanced and are a more complex fit.
-However, Dr. Bass has the knowledge and skills to design and customize the scleral lens required.
+However, our doctors have the knowledge and skills to design and customize the scleral lens required.
 The entire fitting process often requires additional time to achieve the optimal lens for each eye.
 At Excel Vision we provide special scleral lens screenings to help determine if you might be a candidate.

 Call our office today at 602-404-2005 and schedule your screening.